Anil1111/Academic-Projects-Tutorials/ANGULAR/notes-angular.md

   selector: 'app-new-account',
   templateUrl: './new-account.component.html',
   styleUrls: ['./new-account.component.css'],
-  providers: [LoggingService] // we tell angular how to create the loggingService }) export class NewAccountComponent {
+  providers: [LoggingService] // we tell angular how to create the loggingService; this creates a new instance of the Logging Service
+})
+export class NewAccountComponent {
   @Output() accountAdded = new EventEmitter<{name: string, status: string}>();